 Yet, as an adult, I began to appreciate the magnificence of brunch.
 A blend of breakfast and lunch, brunch offers the best of both worlds.
 My favorite menu items include Eggs Benedict, poached salmon, strawberry cheesecake flapjacks, and hashbrown potatoes.

-Additionally, being from the south, I love biscuits and gravy loaded with bacon drippings.
-And there is nothing quite like topping everything off with a hearty portion of Brennan’s Banana Foster, an authentic New Orleans classic.
-However, check this out.
-Even the best of Sunday brunches has nothing on a Turkish breakfast.
+Additionally, being from the South, I love biscuits and gravy loaded with bacon drippings.
+And there is nothing quite like ending brunch with a hearty portion of Brennan’s Banana Foster, an authentic New Orleans classic.
+However, even the best of Sunday brunch has nothing on a Turkish breakfast.
 Yes, you heard that right.
-Enjoy Turkish cuisine by digging into the essentials of its meal.
+Enjoy Turkish cuisine by digging into this essential meal.
 Dive into its culture as you learn about the dynamics of the food being served.
 Continue reading the article as I unravel these dishes.
 Have fun!

 Turkish Breakfast